The Happy Accident: How This Photo of the Pennybacker Bridge Kicked Off a Photography Adventure

 Share

+Sometimes the best discoveries happen when you're not even looking for them.
 This photo of the Pennybacker Bridge?
 It's the one that started it all.
 It's the image that turned a guy who bought a drone to mess around with into someone who actually calls himself a photographer.
 It's also my best-selling piece, which is a pretty cool twist to this story.

-From Drone Hobbyist to Accidental Artist
+From Drone Hobbyist to Pennybacker Bridge Photographer

 Back then, I had no business calling myself a photographer.
 I'd just gotten my first drone—a DJI Mavic 2 Pro—and was mostly buzzing it around my neighborhood, taking simple shots of the downtown Austin skyline.
 I'd done a bit of Googling about the rule of thirds, but that was pretty much the extent of my knowledge.
 I was still using the drone's auto settings religiously.

 To be honest, those early shots were... let's call them "learning experiences."
 I was that guy taking horribly framed photos and thinking they looked amazing on my phone screen.
+If you want proof that everybody starts somewhere, check out my "Golden Heart of Texas" panoramic—that one came later, after I'd learned a thing or two.
+But back then?
+Pure chaos.

-A Sunset I Almost Missed
+Sunset at the 360 Bridge: The Shot I Almost Missed

-One late spring afternoon in 2019, I decided to take my new toy out to the 360 Bridge.
-I'd never flown over water before and wanted to see what kind of different shots I could capture.
 I planned on shooting at sunset, but I had absolutely no idea the sky was about to deliver one of the most beautiful light shows I'd ever witnessed.

 As the sun started going down, the sky just began to glow—not just pretty, but absolutely electric.
 I decided to experiment with the camera settings and, for the first time ever, switched into HDR mode.
 I had no clue what it actually did, but curiosity got the better of me.